Max Verstappen received F1 champion driver trophy

 Hamilton and Toto Wolff, director of the Mercedes team, decided not to attend the FIA 2021 awards ceremony, after feeling harmed by the body after the controversial Abu Dhabi GP, the last of the campaign and in which Verstappen passed in the last lap of the British Mercedes 44 to snatch the crown from him.

-Mercedes won its eighth constructors’ championship in a row, reaffirming its dominance in this hybrid era of F1 that began in 2014.
+Mercedes won its eighth consecutive constructors’ championship, reaffirming its dominance in this hybrid era of F1 that began in 2014.

 Lewis Hamilton also did not leave empty-handed as he was awarded the Personality of the Year award.